NEH: Patient Health Through Narrative Medicine

 NIH K07 Academic/Teacher Award Grant

-Rita Charon and the Program in Narrative Medicine were awarded a NIH K07 Academic/Teacher Award grant to gather medical school preceptors at Columbia University’s College of Physician and Surgeons.
-The Foundations of Clinical Medicine course was an established, mandatory course for all preclinical medical students at P&S. With the K07 grant, Rita introduced the group to the principles and practice of Narrative Medicine.
+Rita Charon and the Division of Narrative Medicine were awarded a NIH K07 Academic/Teacher Award grant to gather medical school preceptors at Columbia University’s Vagelos College of Physicians and Surgeons.
+The Foundations of Clinical Medicine course was an established, mandatory course for all preclinical medical students at VP&S. With the K07 grant, Rita introduced the group to the principles and practice of Narrative Medicine.
 The group began to discover the centrality of Narrative Medicine to medical training and relevance to this already established course–and began to incorporate Narrative Medicine into the FCM curriculum.
-P&S preclinical students are placed into a small group and meet weekly with their preceptor, where they engage in narrative medicine work.
+VP&S preclinical students are placed into a small group and meet weekly with their preceptor, where they engage in narrative medicine work.
 Once a semester, students write a Signature Reflection, which is stored in the student’s portfolio and available as a point of reference when the students begin to apply to residency programs.

 Josiah Macy Jr. Foundation Interprofessional Education Grant